SENSORS FOR FOOD PROCESSING

 MultiVision software for inventory visibility across an organization

-MultiVision software can be used with all versions of the non-contact, dust-penetrating 3DLevelScanner including the RL, S, M, MV, and MVL models.
-By clicking on a single bin, users can zoom in on detailed information about the bin including minimum, maximum, and average levels.
+MultiVision software can be used with all versions of the non-contact, dust-penetrating 3DLevelScanner, including the RL, S, M, MV, and MVL models.
+By clicking on a single bin, users can zoom in on detailed information about the material inside: such as minimum, maximum, and average levels.
 For the MV and MVL models, they can also see the 3D visualization of bin contents.
 The software allows multiple users at multiple locations to view bin level and volume data on a permissions basis.

 DETECT AND ALERT TO CENTER OF GRAVITY DANGER